Getting Sick Can Be a Sign of Good Health

 There are 3 types of illness: acute, chronic, and degenerative.
 If you have spent time with infants and young children you have probably observed how swiftly they can go from looking fine to having the likes of a fever.
 Fever, substantial mucous discharge, vomiting and diarrhea – when they have a limited time frame – are all classified as acute responses.
 A raised temperature for instance can be a sign that the body is dealing with an onslaught of pathogens such as viral invaders, which a fever helps prevent from replicating.
 Copious flowing mucous is an admirable and speedy exit route for all the trapped or dead enemy forces.

 If these acute responses occur we should assist rather than thwart them.
 One of the few examples most people can easily relate to pertains to the following situation.
 Imagine that you have eaten some food that turns out to have ‘gone off’.
 You feel nauseous and want to throw up, or experience an otherwise explosive need for the toilet.
 Would you want to take a drug to settle your stomach or bowel and prevent the unpleasantness of vomiting or diarrhea?
-Most people would say no, they want to get rid of the original offender even more than the uncomfortable evidence of its presence.
-They acknowledge and support the body’s helpful efforts at forceful elimination.
+Most people would say no, they want to get rid of the original offender even more than the uncomfortable elimination.
+They acknowledge and support the body’s helpful efforts at forceful removal.

 Sadly, appreciation of this scenario is not extended to other similar health situations.
 For instance if a child or adult has several bouts of tonsillitis the response should be one of, “Thank you tonsils for localising that infection and preventing a systemic takeover.
 Now I need to consider why these infections keep occurring and in this region, and the appropriate preventative”.
 Oh, no. The response is more likely to be, “These tonsils keep getting infected so they are to blame and must be removed”.
 This is the same logic as assuming that since ambulance drivers are always at the scene of an accident, then they must be the cause of it.